-If the histology result (tissue analysis) confirms that all the cancer has been removed, that it was not found deep within the wall of the womb and that lymph nodes (if removed) do not contain cancer, no further treatment will be necessary.
-If, however, the histology results indicate that you need further treatment, you may need radiotherapy and chemotherapy.
+If the histology result (tissue analysis) confirms that all the cancer has been removed and the lymph nodes (if removed) do not contain cancer, no further treatment will be necessary.
+If, however, the histology results indicate that you need further treatment, you may need radiotherapy and/ or chemotherapy.